dai-anna/DRLvsDLrecommenders/README.md

 ### Deep Reinforcement Models
 #### *Supervised Negative Q-learning (SNQN)*
-Sequential transactional data can be leveraged to recommend relevant products with reinforcement learning algorithms.
+Sequential transactional data can be leveraged to recommend relevant products with reinforcement learning (RL) algorithms.
 One limitation to this vanilla approach is the lack of negative reward signals.
-Xin Xin, et al. proposed the SNQN method to address this positive signal bias by using negative action items
+Xin Xin, et al. proposed the SNQN method to address this positive signal bias by integrating a negative sampling training strategy for the RL algorithms with a supervised sequential learning algorithm [1].

 #### *Supervised Advantage Actor-Critic (SA2C)*
+Taking one step further from the SNQN model is the SA2C framework proposed by Xin Xin, et al. in the same publication [1].
+The authors propose calculating the "advatage" of a positive action over the average case to normalize weights and reduce positive bias.

 #### Bayesian Personalized Ranking
+[TODO]@Preet

 ## 🔢 Data
+In both our datasets, there is a lack of explicit negative feedback.
+For the purpose of our project, we deem items that a user viewed but did not buy as a proxy for negative feedback and items that are purchased as positive.

 ### Diginetica
 > Download [here](https://competitions.codalab.org/competitions/11161)

 This dataset is released as part of the *CIKM Cup 2016 Track 2: Personalized E-Commerce Search Challenge*.
 The dataset features anonymized search, browsing, and purchase logs, product data, and product images.
-For the purpose of our project we leverage primarily the view and purchase logs.
+For the purpose of our project, we primarily leverage the view and purchase logs, where we consider items that any user viewed but did not buy as a negative signal and any items bought as a positive signal.

-### RetailRocket
+### Retailrocket
 > Download [here](https://www.kaggle.com/datasets/retailrocket/ecommerce-dataset)

 The dataset is released as part of a Kaggle competition.
 This raw data set contains data on user-item interactions and item properties.
-For the purpose of this project we leverage the user-item interactions like clicks, add to carts, and transactions.
+For the purpose of this project we leverage the user-item interactions like clicks, add to carts, transactions.

 ## 🛠️ Methodology
 ### Deep Reinforcement Models

-Both SNQN and SA2C models require click (or view), purchase (or add to cart) data.
-While both are positive interactions, we treat clicks as negative signals and purchases as positive, where only positive signals affect the user state as part of the model.
-We leverage the open-sourced implementation [code](https://drive.google.com/file/d/185KB520pBLgwmiuEe7JO78kUwUL_F45t/view) provided in Xin Xin's paper.
+We leverage the open-sourced implementation [code](https://drive.google.com/file/d/185KB520pBLgwmiuEe7JO78kUwUL_F45t/view) provided by Xin Xin, et al. We proceed to preprocess our datasets

 ### Deep Learning Model
 Preprocess data...